 Editorial policy and performance are overseen by RACC, and Dr Kate Buchanan is appointed to liaise between RACC and the Editorial Board.

-Common Names Committee (CNC)
+English Names Committee (ESC)

 Serventy Medal Committee (SMC)